DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 ## Work with Grid in the TreeGrid mode

-While working with Grid in the TreeGrid mode, you can use the [API methods of DHTMLX Grid](/category/grid-methods/) which allow setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.
-There are some methods specific for the TreeGrid mode of Grid.
-These are the methods for expanding/collapsing nodes.
+While working with Grid in the TreeGrid mode, you can use the [API methods of DHTMLX Grid](/category/grid-methods/) that allow you to set the configuration of columns, get an object of a particular column, and get the parameters of a cell.
+Some methods are specific to the TreeGrid mode of Grid: the methods for expanding and collapsing nodes.

 ### Expanding/collapsing nodes